Aakash-cloud1/SmartEDU/README.md

-# EduEase
+# SmartEDU

-EduEase is a comprehensive educational management system built with PHP and MySQL.
+SmartEDU is a comprehensive educational management system built with PHP and MySQL.
 It provides tailored dashboards and functionalities for students, teachers, and administrators to streamline academic processes, communication, and record-keeping.

 ## Features